TheEt1234/luanti_jit_verbose/README.md

-# jit_verbose

 Imports the verbose mode of the LuaJIT compiler.
 (Does the same thing as `luajit -jv <filename>`)

 This is the tool you can use when you don't know what to do even with the luaJIT profiler.

-After you don't know what to do after using this tool, you should consider creating a mod that does the same thing as the `-jdump` option, or just try asking in the luanti discord server.
+After you don't know what to do after using this tool, you should consider creating a mod that does the same thing as the `-jdump` option, or just try asking in the luanti discord server for improvements.

 ## Usage